The Ultimate Guide to Image Optimization for WordPress

 If you’re scaling a new image for your site, then all that’s left is to upload the image and use it in the container it was sized for.
 If you’re correcting an existing image on the site, upload the image and replace the URL of the old image with the new one.

 Smush Pro can also resize your images automatically.
 So if you have a mature site with lots of images, let Smush take care of the scaling.
-Try Smush Pro free for 7 days.
+Try Smush Pro free.

 When cropping your images, try to create tighter crops and cut the excess detail and space from the image.